 For the first time in two decades, officers will be armed with pepper spray after the City Council modified a 1997 ban at an emergency meeting this week.

 The tactics to boost security are the latest indication of growing frustrations in Berkeley and other liberal cities that have become targets of violent political protests since the election of President Donald Trump and battlegrounds for extremist groups that support and oppose him.

 U.S. & World

 "We have seen extremists on the left and right in our city," said Berkeley Mayor Jesse Arreguin, a Democrat who backed the police request to use pepper spray.
 "We need to make sure violence is not allowed."

-Shapiro's event, organized by campus Republicans, was being watched as a warm-up act for later this month when provocative, right-wing speaker Yiannopoulos says he plans to hold a Free Speech Week on Berkeley's campus with a 20-person lineup that includes Ann Coulter and Steve Bannon, Trump's ex-chief strategist and head of Breitbart News.
+Shapiro's event, organized by campus Republicans, is being watched as a warm-up act for later this month when provocative, right-wing speaker Milo Yiannopoulos says he plans to hold a Free Speech Week on Berkeley's campus with a 20-person lineup that includes Ann Coulter and Steve Bannon, Trump's ex-chief strategist and head of Breitbart News.
 Campus officials say the event is not yet confirmed.